syncfusion-content/asp.netmvc-docs/aspnetmvc/CurrencyTextbox/Getting-Started.md

 You can use events to calculate the total and displays the value.
 You can achieve this with the help of Click event in the button widget.
 The calculation steps are written in the call back function of Click event button.

-To customize the button, set the ContentType as TextAndImage to include the icon before the text.
-Add the PrefixIcon value as “e-calender” and add the ClientSideEvents for click event.
+To customize the button, you can set the ContentType as TextAndImage to include the icon before the text and add the ClientSideEvents for click event.

 {% highlight js %}
 <div class="editors">